smartcontractkit/functions-hardhat-starter-kit/README.md

 The `Functions` library is injected into the JavaScript source code and can be accessed using the name `Functions`.

 In order to make HTTP requests, only the `Functions.makeHttpRequest(x)` function can be used.
 All other methods of accessing the Internet are restricted.
-The function takes an object `x` the following parameters.
+The function takes an object `x` with the following parameters.
 ```
 {
   url: String with the URL to which the request is sent,